 Korean language requirement:

-Even for retirees, meeting a basic Korean language standard (TOPIK Level 1, or KIIP Stage 1 completion) is expected for F-5 application.
+Even for retirees, meeting a basic Korean language standard (TOPIK Level 1, or KIIP Stage 1 completion) is expected for application.
 KIIP is free and the early stages are accessible — starting early is advisable.

 Not every retiree wants to make a KRW 500 million investment.
 Practical alternatives for living in Korea long-term: